Food and Drink

 Gluten-free food

-If you have a confirmed diagnosis of coeliac disease or dermatitis herpetiformis, you live in Scotland, and you have registered with a GP, you can sign up to receive gluten-free food on prescription.
+If you have a confirmed diagnosis of coeliac disease or dermatitis herpetiformis, you live in Scotland, and you have registered with a GP, you can sign up to receive free gluten-free food on prescription.
 NHS Inform has information on the scheme including how to register.

 Community Access to Food